 Sustainable Jersey is committed to help our green teams build capacity through training, best practice resources and networking.
-In keeping towns connected to each other, green teams gain the opportunity to learn what has been successful elsewhere in the state and partner on projects with neighboring towns in order to boost limited resources.
+In keeping towns connected to each other, green teams gain the opportunity to learn what has been successful elsewhere in the state and partner on projects with neighboring towns and schools in order to boost limited resources.

 While each hub is structured differently and focuses on topics specific to the needs of its region's green teams, the opportunities that are provided to participants are the same:

-Download the flyer and share with others.
+Download the slide deck and share with others.

 Maplewood, Millburn, South Orange & Irvington launched the Essex Community Energy awareness campaign to educate residents on how to save money & energy and reduce carbon footprints, the benefits to home energy audits, while connecting them to several special programs aimed at using energy more efficiently in homes.